Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Boosts Circulation

-This 2019 study found that showering with cold water after workouts can improve general hydration by cooling your body (14).
+A 2019 study found that showering with cold water after a workout can improve general hydration by cooling your body (14).

 When blood travels away from your skin, the vessels in tissues deeper in your body dilate.
-The result?
-Improved circulation in the tissues.
+The result is improved circulation in the tissues.

 Boosts Your Immune System